developer-zebra/developer-zebra-site/emdk-api-generation/readme.md

 * Generate Markdown
 	* ex: node generate_markdown.js -a 2.6.0.69 -p 2.6
 * check for latest assembly number in xml
-* Markdown is in "markdown" folder - look again for TBA
+* Markdown is in "mDocToMarkdown/markdown" folder - look again for TBA
 * Copy the markdown and "merge" into techdocs E4X API folder

 ## EMDK For Android